sewardlee337/sewardlee337.github.io/_posts/2020-06-01-intro-to-propensity-score-matching.md

 layout:     post
 title:      Intro to Propensity Score Matching with Python
 date:       2020-06-01
-summary:    What PSM is, and how to implement it in Python from scratch.
+summary:    Learn how to use PSM to analyze observational data, and how to implement it from scratch using Python.
 categories: statistics python
 ---